So you’re pregnant–yay! First off, let me say congratulations! You may be wondering what to do now that you’re pregnant.

 If you are able to swallow pills you can get ones to swallow.
 Or, if you find that your gag reflex has become super sensitive, making it difficult to swallow pills, you can get gummy prenatal vitamins to chew.

 When I was pregnant, my gag reflex was completely out of control.
 There was no way I was able to swallow even the smallest of pills!
-I ended up getting these super yummy gummy vitamins to take.
+I ended up getting these gummy vitamins to take.

 Stop Taking Medication Harmful To Baby